 She grew up in a community of mostly immigrants—she was the only student in her cohort to pursue a post-secondary education in art and design.
 That inspired her to found the company Sketchbook Toronto, a financially accessible portfolio development program for youth between the ages 15 to 20, to assist youth in seeing opportunities in creative culture.
 The company provides a bridge between not knowing and knowing.

-What influenced your decision to major in Graphic Design?
+Learning Zone: What influenced your decision to major in Cross-disciplinary Art: Life Studies?

-What two graphic design tools could you not live without?
+What two art supplies could you not live without?

-How would you describe yourself as a graphic designer?
+How would you describe yourself as an artist?